mehulagg/gitlab/doc/user/project/clusters/index.md

 ## Generic infrastructure management

-As Terraform is the __de facto__ standard for provisioning infrastructure, GitLab created various integration points to support Terraform-based workflows.
 Using GitLab for Terraform integrations you can:

-- collaborate easily around infrastructure changes using the Terraform merge request widget
+- Coordinate infrastructure changes using the [Terraform merge request widget](../../infrastructure/mr_integration.md).
-- ignore the state file management aspects of Terraform using the GitLab Managed Terraform states
+- Ignore the state file management aspects of Terraform using the GitLab Managed Terraform states.

 ## Kubernetes integrations